-On our stroll through Ystad, we kept wondering: Are they running a competition – “Make your town more beautiful”?
+On our stroll through Ystad, we keep wondering: Are they running a competition – “Make your town more beautiful”?
 Everywhere we go, we see roses on the houses!
-Many houses are real gems, especially the low half-timbered houses.
+Many houses are real gems, especially the low half-timbered ones.
 Everything is lovingly maintained.

 The town is situated in Skåne, on Sweden’s southernmost coast – only Trelleborg lies even more southerly.
-In the vicinity of Ystad, particularly if you are heading towards Österlen (Simrishamn), you will find Sweden’s greatest concentration of galleries, gardens and farm shops.
+In the vicinity of Ystad, particularly if you are heading towards Simrishamn and Österlen, you will find Sweden’s greatest concentration of galleries, gardens and farm shops.

 A stroll through town

 During our tour through the town, we visited the Stortorget, the large market square in the town centre, where St. Mary’s Church (Sankta Maria Kyrka) and the old town hall (Gamla Rådhuset) are.
 Around the Stortorget square, there are shopping streets with speciality shops and restaurants.

 We had lunch in a large, quaint patio of a café in the town centre (Bäckahästen Kaffestugan, Lilla Östergatan 6, see picture on the top of this page).

 At the eastern end of the shopping street Stora Östergatan, there is an entire neighbourhood with old half-timbered houses that has been carefully modernised: Per Helsas gård.
 There are cafés and shops that sell fashion, arts and crafts.